alexhuang91/sp12/hw2/README.md

 	//begin initialization

-	// we know these from the enron relation insert all links of length 1 hop into (paths)

 	// to start, we need to check all links insert all links of length 1 hop into (paths_to_update)